Important Compliance Deadline for Nonprofits: Form 990 is due on 5/15/2017

 What if I don’t file?

-If you have received a 501(c) determination letter, failure to file a 990 for three consecutive years can result in revocation of tax exemption.
+If you don’t file a 990 return, or file late, the IRS can assess financial penalties on the organization.
+Failure to file for three consecutive years can result in revocation of your federal tax exemption.

 Foundations and Churches

-If you are a private foundation, you will file Form 990-PF irrespective of your organization’s revenue.
-Churches are not required to file a 990, though they can, and many churches elect to.
+Private foundations file Form 990-PF irrespective of the organization’s revenue.
+Churches are generally not required to file a 990, although many churches elect to file for reporting purposes.

 Filing a copy of 990 with the state

-Harbor Compliance clients enjoy key reminders, including Form 990, state annual reports, and fundraising renewal due dates, which help their new and existing nonprofits stay compliant.
-Visit our nonprofit formation page to learn more.
+Harbor Compliance clients enjoy personalized compliance support from a team of government and regulatory experts.
+We also provide key reminders, including 990 returns, state annual reports, and fundraising renewal due dates, which help their new and existing nonprofits stay compliant.
+Visit our Nonprofit Compliance solutions page to learn more.